-Sexual abuse, also referred to as molestation, is usually undesired sexual behavior by one person upon another.
-Perpetrators (usually known by victim) use force, make threats or take advantage of victims not able to give consent.
+Sexual abuse, also referred to as molestation, is usually undesired sexual behaviour by one person upon another.
+Perpetrators (usually known by the victim) use force, make threats or take advantage of victims not able to give consent.
 Sexual abuse can happen to men or women of any age.

 What is sexual assault?

 When force is immediate, of short duration, or infrequent, it is called sexual assault.
 It is non-consensual sexual violation of another person.
 It is also considered sexual assault if a suspect unlawfully and intentionally inspires the belief in a complainant that he/she will be sexually violated.
 The offender is referred to as a sexual abuser or (often pejoratively) molester.

 What should I do if I was sexually assaulted?

 - Get help.
 Call *120*7355 on your cell phone if you need immediate medical or police assistance in South Africa.
 This number will give you your three nearest rape/assault centres where you can get medical attention.

 - Go to a safe place as soon as you can and ask someone you trust to stay with you.

 - Try to preserve all evidence of the assault.
 Avoid drinking, bathing, showering, douching, brushing your teeth, or changing your clothes.
 Evidence can be collected at an emergency room and you can decide later whether or not you want to press criminal charges.